Distillate vs Live Resin Vape Carts

 What Is Distillate?

-Distillate is a highly refined cannabis oil.
-It goes through multiple steps to remove everything except specific cannabinoids, mainly THC.
+Distillate is a highly refined cannabis oil that goes through multiple purification stages to isolate specific cannabinoids, usually THC.

 Key Traits of Distillate Carts